scoutorg/troop31/site/content/post/scouting-for-food.md

 participated in Narragansett Council's
 <a href="https://www.narragansettbsa.org/camping-activities/scouting-for-food/" rel="noopener">Scouting for Food</a> program.

-So far, 309 lbs have been collected and donated to <a href="https://www.facebook.com/OpenShelvesFoodPantry/" rel="noopener">Open Shelves Food Pantry</a> in Berkley, MA.
+So far we have collected over 300 lbs and donated it to <a href="https://www.facebook.com/OpenShelvesFoodPantry/" rel="noopener">Open Shelves Food Pantry</a> in Berkley, MA.

 Thanks for supporting your community.